-Michael has been helping students understand math and science for nine years now.
+I've been helping students understand math and science for nineteen years now.
 So many students don't know that the math they're learning is useful and is supposed to make sense.
 If they ask "Why are we learning this stuff?" the answer is always something like, "You'll need it next year when you study the next level (Geometry, Algebra 2, Pre-Calculus, Calculus, etc.)" Math seems to them like a bunch of arbitrary nonsense put together by humorless committees of gray-haired old men with bad breath.

 I explain all of all the tough concepts clearly with plenty of funny and interesting real life stories and examples.
 I explain why we need to learn what we're learning.
 I know all the places where students generally have trouble and can provide practice with carefully sequenced exercises.
 I include strategies for solving math word problems and real-life physics and chemistry problems.
 Students respond well to my witty and irreverent style, my true stories of the weirder-than-hell people who invented the math and science we use today, and my gentle patience.
 If I may say so, I'm one of those people with the gift of being able to understand difficult technical material -- and still talk like a human being.